 There are huge numbers of motion-activated cameras set up in remote areas around the world aimed at capturing images of wildlife.
 Not one of them has ever picked up an image of a Bigfoot-style creature, nor has anyone ever dragged a carcass of one into a laboratory for examination.

-There are only anecdotal accounts and, to scientists, these are not enough to prove the existence of Bigfoot and his cousins.
+There are only anecdotal accounts, and to scientists, these are not enough to prove the existence of Bigfoot or his cousins.
 Psychologist Frank J. Sulloway points out that “Anecdotes do not make a science.
 Ten anecdotes are no better than one, and a hundred anecdotes are no better than ten.”

 Someone catching a fleeting glimpse of something moving in the forest can easily convince themselves they’ve seen a hairy ancestor long thought to be extinct.

-If you need further proof that anecdotal evidence is notoriously unreliable, here’s the Innocence Project.
-The group that works to free the wrongly convicted in the United States says that 71 percent of prisoners exonerated through DNA evidence were handed a death sentence based mostly on faulty eyewitness identification; that’s more than 250 people.
+If you need further proof that anecdotal evidence is notoriously unreliable, take a look at the Innocence Project, the group that works to free the wrongly convicted in the United States; according to them, 71 percent of prisoners exonerated through DNA evidence were handed a death sentence based mostly on faulty eyewitness identification.
+That’s more than 250 people!